9 amazing free things to do in Santa Cruz Galapagos and other tips

 - Daphne

-Prices are normally from 250 USD per day, but if you book last minute and they have space you might get the chance to a discount.
-We paid 160 USD booking last minute.
+Prices are generally from 250 USD per day, but if you book last minute and they have space you might get the chance to a discount.
+We paid $ 160 for a last-minute booking.
 I don’t recommend it in high season (December through March)

 Half-day to Seymour Island 150 USD

 - One will leave from Puerto Ayora pier in a Lancha (a small boat).
 The first stop is at Playa La Fe, where you would snorkel for 45 minutes, and then you will reach Pinzon Island after another hour of navigation.
 Here you will have 2 snorkeling trips in two different spots around the island.
-You can see a huge amount of marine life, among which White tip sharks, Tintoreras sharks, sea lions, sea turtles.
-It includes snorkeling gear, lunch, non-alcoholic drinks, snacks.
+You can see a huge amount of marine life, among which are tiger sharks, whale sharks, sea lions, and sea turtles.
+It includes snorkeling gear, lunch, non-alcoholic drinks, and snacks.
 (150 USD)

-- The other option is to get to the Itabaca canal by transportation (included) at an hour drive from Puerto Ayora, where you board on a “Lancha” that will take you to Playa Bahia Borrero to do the first snorkeling.
-You will reach Daphne Island to spot some bird species and then back to Pinzon, in another spot to do another snorkel.
-Just like the other one, it includes snorkeling gear, lunch, non-alcoholic drinks, snacks.
+- The other option is to get to the Itabaca canal by transportation (included) at an hour’s drive from Puerto Ayora, where you board a “Lancha” that will take you to Playa Bahia Borrero to do the first snorkeling.
+You will reach Daphne Island to spot some bird species, and then return to Pinzon, and go to another spot to do another snorkel.
+Just like the other one, it includes snorkeling gear, lunch, non-alcoholic drinks, and snacks.
 (160 USD)

-It’s a half-day tour at about 45 minutes boat ride from Santa Cruz.
-It includes 3 activities, a fishing one and two snorkeling trips.
+It’s a half-day tour, with a 45-minute boat ride from Santa Cruz.
+It includes three activities, a fishing one and two snorkeling trips.
 Then you’ll be taken to a stunning beach where you can either bask in the sun or snorkel again.
-It includes snorkeling gear, lunch, non-alcoholic drinks, snacks.
+It includes snorkeling gear, lunch, non-alcoholic drinks, and snacks.

 Half-day trip to Plazas 130 USD